 Introduction: In this article, Gena Philibert-Ortega provides search tips for finding your ancestor’s name in the U.S. Census.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 As a genealogist, you’re familiar with the U.S. Decennial Census.
 The census is most likely one of the first records you searched as a new family historian.
 But what about those times you can’t find the person you’re looking for in the census?
 Now what?
 Sometimes it’s just a matter of thinking about the problem differently.
 Here are a few ideas to get you started.

 Don’t Overdo It